juliourena/juliourena.github.io/_posts/2021-07-01-BYOPython_EN.md

 {% include video id="lZAZBkmIpY4" provider="youtube" %}

-## Bring you own Python.
+## Bring your own Python.

 After playing a little bit with this code, I ended up realizing that I can use any program that does the same as Dropbox, you can go into your **Program Files/Program Files (x86)** directories and search for "python*.dll".
-I found another software on my computer that also brings it's python38.dll 😊
+I found another software on my computer that also brings its python38.dll 😊

 ![image](https://user-images.githubusercontent.com/29603107/124184872-2f5d8e80-da88-11eb-8d9b-548ac2617a9e.png)

-But what if I don’t have any application that brings it's pythonNN.dll?
+But what if I don’t have any application that brings its pythonNN.dll?
 Well you can **B**ring **Y**our **O**wn **P**ython and execute your scripts 😊

-In the following example I’m downloading Python 3.8 from python.org and executing my Python code 😊
+In the following example, I’m downloading Python 3.8 from python.org and executing my Python code 😊

 {% include video id="rHkBq-ru-yw" provider="youtube" %}

-On my [GitHub](https://github.com/juliourena) you will find the source code to abuse Dropbox pythonNN.dll and a reference on how to **B**ring **Y**our **O**wn **P**ython, keep in mind you may need to change the path of your Dropbox instalation to make it work.
+On my [GitHub](https://github.com/juliourena) you will find the source code to abuse Dropbox pythonNN.dll and a reference on how to **B**ring **Y**our **O**wn **P**ython, keep in mind you may need to change the path of your Dropbox installation to make it work.

 [BYOPython Github repository](https://github.com/juliourena/BYOPython)